-UnitingWorld is agency of the Uniting Church in Australia.
-We collaborate with churches overseas creating lasting change together.
+UnitingWorld is the international partnerships agency of the Uniting Church in Australia.
+We collaborate with churches overseas to create lasting change together.
 We focus our efforts in five areas: overcoming poverty, gender equality, climate justice, emergency response and strengthening leadership.
 Through our work, we grow connections between God’s people across the globe, deepening discipleship and supporting churches to be strong spiritual resources for their communities.

 No. We are motivated by God’s love for all people, and we and our overseas church partners seek to serve all people regardless of their religious beliefs.